Arkaeriit/ajtcalc/README.md

 * max(x,y) : return the biggest number between x and y
 * min(x,y) : return the smallest number between x and y
 * echo(message) : print message, ignore everything else
-* exit() : exit a shell or stop an interpreteur
+* exit() : exit a shell or stop an interpreter
-* ans(n) : in a shell or in an interpreter, return the nth previous answer (starting at 0), if no argument is given the previous answer will be choosed
+* ans(n) : in a shell or in an interpreter, return the nth previous answer (starting at 0), if no argument is given the previous answer will be chosen
 * define(var,Exp1,Exp2) : replace every instance of `var` in `Exp2` by `Exp1`
 * solve(var,Exp,min,max) : solve Exp(var) = 0 with var being between `min` and `max`
-* stackSave() : s
+* stackSave() : save the state of the stack
-* stackBack() :
+* stackBack() : revert to the previously saved state of the stack
-tocomplete